glentner/hypershell/docs/index.rst

 Built on Python and tested on Linux, macOS, and Windows.

 Several tools offer similar functionality but not all together in a single tool with the user ergonomics we provide.
-Novel design elements include but are not limited to
+Novel design elements include but are not limited to:

 * **Cross-platform:** run on any platform where Python runs.
 In fact, the server and client can run on different platforms in the same cluster.
 * **Client-server:** workloads do not need to be monolithic.
-Run the server with Postgres as a persistent service on a dedicate system, and submit/update/search tasks from your local machine.
-Clients can scale out/in as needed.
+Run the server as a stand-alone service with SQLite or Postgres as a persistent database and dynamically scale clients as needed.
 * **Staggered launch:** At the largest scales (1000s of nodes, 100k+ of workers), the launch process can be challenging.
 Come up gradually to balance the workload.
-* **Database in-the-loop:** for persisting task metadata and automated retries.
+* **Database in-the-loop:** run in-memory for quick, ad-hoc workloads.
+Otherwise, include a database for persistence, recovery when restarting, and search.

 -------------------